explcre/Adaptable-and-intrepretable-multi-task-learning-based-gene-level-methylation-estimation/README.md

 # Adaptable and intrepretable Multi-task Learning based gene-level methylation estimation

+## Introduction
+-	Explored adaptable and interpretable neural network to find common genotype given 480k dimension sites, hundreds of sample.
+-	Designed an explainable site-gene-pathway ontology constraint to NN to discover new biomarkers by checking weights.
+-	Implemented a Variational Auto-Encoder to support gene-level embedding shared among datasets to obtain multi-task learning.
+-	Optimized a pretrain-finetune training scheme to increase accuracy by over 10%.

 ## How to run the program
 Use following command to run the program